 - Dr Ambelin Kwaymullina

 - Contact hours

-- intensive period—lectures, workshops/Practical Classes: Monday 12 February to Friday 23rd February 2018; Practical Classes: continue to run throughout semester one.
+- Students who commence semester one: Monday 11 February to Friday 22 February 2019; Practical Classes: continue to run throughout the first four weeks of semester one.

 Mid year offering: teaching commences 16 July 2018.

 Refer to the timetable website for session times and venues.